OneLog: Towards End-to-End Training in Software Log Anomaly Detection: Methodology

-\textbf{HDFS:} Hadoop Distributed File System (HDFS) is a distributed file system that is significantly fault-tolerant and low-cost to deploy.
-The dataset, mentioned in \cite{hdfs} and considered a benchmark in log anomaly detection domain, is produces running map-reduce tasks on more than 200 Amazon's EC2 nodes and labeled via Hadoop domain experts.
-The sequences are created based on the $block\_id$ of each log message.
-After the preprocessing, we encountered {16838} anomaly and {558223} non-anomaly samples.
+\paragraph{HDFS:} Hadoop Distributed File System (HDFS) is a fault-tolerant and low-cost distributed file system established by Hadoop.
+The dataset is regarded as a benchmark in the log anomaly detection domain.
+It was constructed via map-reduce jobs with more than 200 Amazon EC2 nodes, and it was annotated by Hadoop domain specialists \citep{hdfs}.
+Each log message's $block id$ has been used to produce sequences.
+We retrieve 16,838 anomaly and 558,223 non-anomaly samples after the preprocessing.

-\textbf{Openstack:} Openstack is a cloud operating system that manages pools of hardware resources.
-The dataset, discussed in \cite{deeplog}, is generated on CloudLab, and anomaly samples are generated by injecting failures into the system.
-Same as \cite{deeplog}, we used $instance\_id$ to produce our sequences.
-In the end, we ended up with {198} anomaly and {1872} non-anomaly sequences.